jbacher/CMSC424/README.md

 - write html parser <- jake
 - possibly add type to document table (would be like 'webpage' for webpages) <-jake
 - bulk data can be put in a whole folder
+- duplicate content <- check when a new dagr is inserted

 project deals with storing metadata from files